 Most online grocery shoppers still rely on multiple stores (both online and offline) to meet their shopping needs each week.
 13% said they filled their carts at a single store, 34% at two stores, and 53% at three or more online and offline stores each week.

 “It’s becoming increasingly harder for consumers to find a ‘one-stop-shop’ that meets all their grocery shopping needs,” said Chad Arnold, CEO of Door to Door Organics.
-“Today’s grocery shopper appreciates variety, wants to have easy access to all kinds of produce and products, but also values convenience based on being busier than ever.
+“Today’s grocery shopper appreciates variety, wants easy access to all kinds of produce and products, and values convenience based on being busier than ever.
 This is one of the primary reasons why consumers are making online grocery shopping a more regular part of their week, and I don’t expect that trend to turn downward anytime soon.”

 Are CPG marketers ready, or even willing, to invest in the strategy, infrastructure, and digital technology needed to meet changing consumer expectations?